BagelNetwork/Client/python/README.md

 - Python 3.6+
 - pip package manager
-- Cluster size limit 500MB (*Create a new issue if you want to increase the limit)
+- Asset size limit 500MB (*Create a new issue if you want to increase the limit)

 ## Installation